UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 If you run a print(dir (object)) inside your script, you will get a very confusing list.
 It includes Python internal methods, instance methods, and instance variables.
 Most of them are common to all objects, so we are going to talk about them first.
 However, lamps and cameras not only inherit all the game object methods but also extend them with specific ones.

->**The Truth Is Out There**
+.. topic:: **The Truth Is Out There**

->
->In order to see all available methods, please refer to the documentation.
+   In order to see all available methods, please refer to the documentation.
 We are only covering a few of them here.

 Python Internal Methods
 ~~~~~~~~~~~~~~~~~~~~~~~